A version of this article appeared in the Autumn 2018 issue of strategy+business.

 Unwilling to license franchisees or expand its geographic footprint aggressively, USHG is finding another lever it can use to scale its culture: private equity capital investments in like-minded companies.

-Several years ago, Meyer celebrated his mother’s 80th birthday at Tender Greens, the farm-to-diner chain that employs professional chefs to prepare locally sourced food at each of its 25-plus restaurants.
+Several years ago, Meyer celebrated his mother’s 80th birthday at Tender Greens, a farm-to-diner chain that employs professional chefs to prepare locally sourced food at each of its 25-plus restaurants.
 Meyer and Erik Oberholtzer, Tender Greens cofounder and CEO, got to talking and discovered they thought alike about food and finance.
 In 2015, USHG invested in Tender Greens, which opened its first restaurant in New York in 2018, on the same block as Gramercy Tavern.

 Mark Leavitt, a veteran investment banker and Meyer’s college roommate, joined USHG shortly after the Tender Greens investment.
 In 2017, he launched USHG’s private equity arm, Enlightened Hospitality Investments (EHI).
 The fund invests in culturally aligned companies in hospitality (especially fine casual restaurants) and consumer tech.
-The fund, which is now closed, has made three investments in the $10 million to $20 million range: Resy, a reservation company that is trying to unseat OpenTable; Joe Coffee, a family-owned West Village–based supplier to USHG restaurants that uses Setting the Table to train its own staff; and Salt & Straw, a Portland, Ore.-based artisan ice cream company with more than eight shops on the West Coast.
+The fund, which is now closed, has made three investments in the $10 million to $20 million range: Resy, a reservation company that is trying to unseat OpenTable; Joe Coffee, a family-owned West Village–based supplier to USHG restaurants that uses Setting the Table to train its own staff; and Salt & Straw, a Portland, Ore.-based artisan ice cream company with multiple shops on the West Coast.

 EHI’s three “portfolio partners” could also provide career opportunities for USHG employees, says Leavitt.
 “If you’re a USHG employee, you can collaborate with people at one of the companies we invest in.”
 Alternatively, he adds, “someone who hits the ceiling at USHG could go work for a company that has more to offer.”

 Stewarding the culture in association with every business decision is the main responsibility and passion for Meyer, who recently turned 60, and is not slowing down.
 Also on his agenda?
-Creating a few more fine casual brands, such as Shake Shack and Tender Greens, and making them all as essential to millennials as McDonald’s once was to boomers.
+Creating a few more fine casual brands, similar to Shake Shack and Tender Greens, and making them all as essential to millennials as McDonald’s once was to boomers.
 Despite a setback in Chicago in the finer, full-service category, Meyer is ready for USHG’s enlightened hospitality to grow and thrive outside the hotbed of Manhattan.
-In 2017, USHG committed to create a Union Square Cafe in Capital Crossing, a five-building, mixed-use development that is scheduled for completion in Washington, DC, in 2022.
+In 2017, USHG committed to creating a Union Square Cafe in Capital Crossing, a five-building, mixed-use development that is scheduled for completion in Washington, DC, in 2022.
 While the developer of the massive complex promotes USHG and the restaurant as its retail anchor to attract tenants, USHG is keeping the Union Square Cafe DC opening date open.